-As stated in III.E.
-HUD and OCSE intend that the effective date of this agreement will be July 28, 2021, the day after the expiration date of the renewal of the prior matching agreement, No. 1814.
+As stated in III.E., HUD and OCSS intend that the effective date of this agreement will be February 28, 2024, the day after the expiration date of the renewal of the prior matching agreement, No. 2107, and intend for this agreement to remain in effect for 18 months as permitted by 5 U.S.C. § 552a(o)(2)(C).

-OCSE and HUD may commence comparisons and disclosures under this agreement upon completion of all of the following requirements:
+OCSS and HUD may commence comparisons and disclosures under this agreement upon completion of the following requirements:

-- OCSE and the authorized HUD officials sign the agreement. - The HUD and HHS Data Integrity Boards approve this matching agreement, and the HUD and HHS DIB chairpersons sign the agreement. - HUD submits the documentation required by OCSE to assess the security posture of HUD. - HUD reports the matching program to OMB and Congress for their advance review and, upon completion of OMB's advance review. - HUD publishes the matching notice in the Federal Register for 30 calendar days as required by.
-5 U.S.C. §§ 552a(e)(12), (o)(2)(A), and (r), and OMB Circular A-108, Federal Agency Responsibilities for Review, Reporting, and Publication under the Privacy Act, 81 FR 94424 (Dec.
-23, 2016), at pages 17-23.
+- OCSS and the authorized HUD officials sign the agreement - HUD and HHS Data Integrity Boards approve this matching agreement, and HUD and HHS DIB Chairpersons sign the agreement - HUD submits the documentation required by OCSS to assess the HUD EIV System's security posture - HUD reports the matching program to OMB and Congress for their advance review and, upon completion of OMB's advance review, HUD publishes the matching notice in the Federal Register for 30 calendar days as required by 5 U.S.C. §§ 552a(e)(12), (o)(2)(A), and (r), and OMB Circular A-108, Federal Agency Responsibilities for Review, Reporting, and Publication under the Privacy Act, 81 FR 94424 (Dec.
+23, 2016), at pages 17-23